 Trusting a GPG key is important for security on clients.
 It is the task of the admin to decide which keys are needed and can be trusted.
-Trusting the key is done manually, either by writing a Salt state or adding the keys to the bootstrap script.
+Because a software channel cannot be used when the GPG key is not trusted, the decision of assigning a channel to a client depends on the decision of trusting the key.

-4.12.1.4.
+4.12.1.5.
 Root Access